 What gets you out of bed every morning?
 What do you care about?
 Who are you?
-These questions get at the heart of Sense of Purpose.
+These questions get at the heart of what it means to have purpose.
 And based on the conversations we’ve had this month on the Summit Sparks podcast, if you want to live your best life, developing strong purpose is where it’s at.

 Here are five ways that all educators — from professional teachers to parents to local business owners — can play an essential role in helping young people develop a strong Sense of Purpose.